enchantiff/SO-MAGs/README.md

 # SO-MAGs
-Scripts used to generate MAGs from the SO
+Scripts used to generate Metagenome-Assembled Genomes from the Southern Ocean